-This catalog is intended to help you and your child learn about each course they will take next year.
-The courses are organized by subject and grade and identified by course numbers, which you will find on your child's Middle School Course Registration Form.
-After reviewing this guide, if you still have questions, please contact your child's school counselor.
+The Middle School Course Catalog is intended to help you and your child learn about each course available to them.
+The courses are organized by subject and grade and identified by course numbers which you will find on your child's Middle School Course Registration form.
+Your child's school counselor is available to answer any questions you may have after reviewing the catalog.